Blog: Global Cancer Research Investments Are Not Reaching Africa – How the African Access Initiative Is Changing the Trend.

 Book Chapter: “Creating, Managing, and Advancing Collaborations: The Road to Successful Partnerships”

 BVGH authored chapter in “The Cambridge Handbook of Private-Public Partnerships, Intellectual Property Governance, and Sustainable Development.
+The full open-access book can be found on Seattle University’s Digital Commons here.

 Access to Medicines Foundation Article: “How to accelerate pharmaceutical R&D – A new framework for sharing IP with global health researchers”